Skip to content ↓

 Starting Reception class

 Our first event is a coffee morning and curriculum presentation.
 This is for parents only and is an opportunity for you to meet the class teachers, other parents, find out about the curriculum and how to prepare your child for school.
-Please see below for this year's presentation.
+Please see below for the slides from this year's presentation (pending).

 We also arrange individual parent/carer and child visits to the classroom in September.
 This is a chance for you and your child to meet the teachers and teaching partners, ask any questions and look around the classroom.
 This will help you and your child feel more confident on their first day.

-Finally, the PTA organise a welcome evening in September.
+Finally, the PTA organise a welcome evening in Term 1.
 This is an informal get together so you can get to know other new parents.

-Information on start dates, part time options, school uniform and the PTA are also included in the Welcome Packs.
+Information on start dates, part time options, school uniform and the PTA are also included in the Welcome Letter/Welcome Pack.

-We produce a short booklet 'Welcome to Claremont Primary School' designed to be shared with your child to ease their transition.
-These will be given to each child at their taster session in July.
+We produce a short booklet 'Welcome to Claremont' designed to be shared with your child to ease their transition.
+These will be given to each child at their taster session in July and we will add a link here in due course.

 A typical day in Early Years: